eksctl-io/eksctl/README.md

 eksctl create cluster --name=cluster-5 --nodes-min=3 --nodes-max=5
 ```

-> NOTE: You will still need to install and configure autoscaling.
-See the "Enable Autoscaling" section below.
+> NOTE: You will still need to install and configure Auto Scaling.
+See the "Enable Auto Scaling" section below.
 Also note that depending on your workloads you might need to use a separate nodegroup for each AZ.
-See [Zone-aware Autoscaling](#zone-aware-autoscaling) below for more info.
+See [Zone-aware Auto Scaling](#zone-aware-autoscaling) below for more info.

 To use 30 `c4.xlarge` nodes and prevent updating current context in `~/.kube/config`, run:

 ```
 eksctl create cluster --name=cluster-6 --nodes=30 --node-type=c4.xlarge --set-kubeconfig-context=false
 ```

 In order to allow SSH access to nodes, `eksctl` imports `~/.ssh/id_rsa.pub` by default, to use a different SSH public key, e.g. `my_eks_node_id.pub`, run: